Thioc0d1n/Thioc0d1n/README.md

 # 👋 Hey, I'm Thioc0d1n

-I'm a developer and RCON administrator at **HoodVibez**, and Co-Owner of **QuantumEntertainment** — a community-driven project focused on immersive FiveM roleplay experiences.
+I'm a developer and RCON administrator at **HoodVibez**, and Co-Owner of **QuantumEntertainment** — a roblox group founded by couple of friends.

 ## 🧠 What I Do